🎯 Semantic Entropy#

 ## 1. Set up LLM and Prompts

-In this demo, we will illustrate this approach using a set of math questions from the gsm8k benchmark).
+In this demo, we will illustrate this approach using a set of multiple choice questions from the CommonSense QA benchmark.
 To implement with your use case, simply replace the example prompts with your data.

 Processing dataset...